Infineon/mtb-example-btstack-freertos-findme/README.md

 You can also use other Android or iOS apps that support the IAS service.

 Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html).
-All other required software come bundled with the Eclipse IDE for ModusToolbox&trade; software.
+All other required software come bundled with the Eclipse IDE for ModusToolbox&trade;.

 ## Using the code example